Green IT Best Practices

 If an Application relies on virtual machines (VMs), the corresponding Devices can be added to the Application definition.
 The Green IT extension will find the physical machine this VM runs on and estimates the fraction of electrical power the VM uses on the physical machine.

-For the Green IT extension to retrieve the physical machine a VM runs on, the physical host needs to be monitored with PATROL for VMware vSphere, which will create the necessary metadata and groups in TrueSight.
+For the Green IT extension to retrieve the physical machine a VM runs on, the physical host needs to be monitored with one of the BMC KMs listed below, that will create the necessary metadata and groups in TrueSight:

 If your Applications and Services rely on an external public cloud infrastructure, the Green IT extension will not be able to calculate the carbon footprint of the part that is hosted outside of your physical infrastructure.
 You will need to contact your public cloud provider to get this information.